yangshun/front-end-interview-handbook/.github/pull_request_template.md

 ## 📖 Description

-Please include a summary of the change.
+Include a summary of the change.

 ## 🔗 Asana Ticket number

-Please include Asana ticket number for this change
+Include Asana ticket number for this change:

 - Related Issue #
 - Closes #